A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Effects: Inserts elements of

-and invalidates all references to elements afterposition
+ilatpositionand invalidates all references to elements afterposition.Expects:

-il.size() <= capacity() - size()
+il.size() <= capacity() - size().Mandates:

-.Complexity: Linear in
+std::is_copy_constructible<value_type>.Complexity: Linear in

-.Remarks: If an exception is thrown by
+size()andil.size().Remarks: If an exception is thrown by

-there are no effects.
-Otherwise, if an exception is thrown byvalue_type
+value_type’s copy constructor andis_nothrow_move_constructible_v<value_type>istruethere are no effects.
+Otherwise, if an exception is thrown byvalue_type’s copy constructor the effects are unspecified.

 template <class...
 Args>